Hernandezj478/Projects/README.md

 # 🧠 C++ Projects Portfolio

-This repository contains a collection of **C++ applications and algorithms** that demonstrate my progression through coursework and independent learning in computer science.
+Welcome to my **C++ Projects Portfolio**, a curated collection of applications and algorithms developed through coursework and independent exploration.
-Each project explores different aspects of **software engineering**, **data structures**, and **game development** — highlighting my ability to design, debug, and deliver efficient solutions.
+These projects highlight my skills in **modern C++**, **object-oriented programming**, and **software design**, as well as my ability to create functional, optimized, and well-documented systems.

+Each project demonstrates progressive learning — from implementing core data structures to designing full interactive applications and simulations.

 ---